tplobo/restore-spaces/README.md

    mode, so the current approach is to place all windows that had a fullscreen state (split-view or not) into single fullscreen.
 Split-view has to be set manually by the user (with the mouse) after calling `applyEnvironmentState`.

+1. Window IDs change when you close/open an app.
+The current implementation needs to be changed to take into account this.